aws/amazon-sagemaker-examples/end_to_end/music_recommendation/README.md

 # Clean Up

-In order to prevent ongoing charges to your AWS account, clean up any resources we spun up during this tutorial.
-We've also included a notebook, `07_clean_up.ipynb`, to delete all resources spun up by this demo.
+In order to prevent ongoing charges to your AWS account, clean up any resources we spun up during this tutorial at the end of notebooks [Train, Deploy, and Monitor the Music Recommender Model using SageMaker SDK](03_train_deploy_debugger_explain_monitor_registry.ipynb) and [Train, Deploy, and Monitor the Music Recommender Model using SageMaker Pipelines](end_to_end_pipeline.ipynb).